 Several years later her prayers were answered.
 When Yossi was eight years old, a Deaf special education teacher named Shoshanna Weinstock penetrated his wall-of-silence via Hebrew finger spelling into his hand in much the same way that Anne Sullivan had reached Helen Keller.
 Shoshanna taught Yossi his first word - shulchan (Hebrew for "table") - and, almost immediately, the walls of his personal prison collapsed.
 Malki remembered her promise, and soon thereafter she and Kalman established SHALVA, which means "peace of mind" in Hebrew.

 Despite the loss of crucial developmental years, Yossi is an extremely intelligent young man blessed with the phenomenal ability to learn things, such as current events, wine and cars.
 Yossi regularly corresponds with many public figures.
-In April 2012, he met with former British Prime Minister Gordon Brown and in December 2007, former President George W. Bush invited Yossi to a Chanukah party at the White House.
+In April 2012, he met with former British Prime Minister Gordon Brown and in December 2007, former President George W. Bush invited Yossi to the White House Chanukah Party.

-The story of Yossi is the same as that of thousands of other Israeli families who choose to raise their special needs children at home instead of institutionalizing them.
-In Yossi's merit, and because of the love of his parents, today many families can deal with their realities and better cope with their challenging situation successfully in order to lead regular, healthy lives.
+The story of Yossi is the same as that of thousands of other Israeli families who choose to raise their children with special needs at home instead of institutionalizing them.
+In Yossi's merit, and because of the love of his parents, today many families can deal with their realities and better cope with their challenging situation successfully in order to lead typical, healthy lives.